 - Donate to the Center for Sustainable Climate Solutions.

 - Caring for God’s Earth: A hopeful response to the climate crisis

-Atlantic Coast Conference, along with Creative Solutions for Climate Change, is offering this one-day event for current and developing church leaders and others concerned about climate change on Sat.
-May 9, in Leola, PA.
+Atlantic Coast Conference, along with Creative Solutions for Climate Change, is offering this one-day event for current and developing church leaders and others concerned about climate change on in Leola, PA.
 (The event is under consideration for postponement)

 - Preaching a New Earth: Climate and Creation

-This is the theme of this year’s Festival of Homiletics, March 18-20 in Atlanta, Georgia.
-It offers a live-stream option.
+This is the theme of this year’s Festival of Homiletics, March 18-20 in Atlanta, Georgia, and will only be held virtually.